mgamio/blog/_posts/2020-04-09-optimize-online-purchases.markdown

 {%- include javaInterviewAds1.html -%}
 </div>

 But here we realize the exists another combination of products which give us the most valuable products: 230+230+75+30+28 = 593 which corresponds to the final price of 3,44US$.

+A greedy algorithm would sort the products by their *"more grams per every dollar invested"* ratio, and then select the product with the highest ratio that fits in the budget, and then repeat until the budget is achieved.
+This would give an approximate solution in linear time, but not necessarily the optimal one.

 Then we need to refactor our code to calculate all combinations (subsets) and return the most valuable products under a budget of 4 US$.

 The subsets can be represented by all the binary options from 0 to 7 (the array size).